3 Mistakes That Will Stop Your Forex Career In It’s Tracks

 Mistake #1 Leaving A Losing Trade Open

-Of the three mistakes listed here, this is the worst.
+Out of all the mistakes listed here, this one takes the cake for being the worst.

 Mistake #2 Averaging Down